 When you draw up your Will, have you ever considered making a charitable bequest that will change the world for the less fortunate?

-Pietermaritzburg Mental Health Society is committed to helping the mentally disabled and bettering their quality of life.
-The Society will celebrate their 70th anniversary in 2015 and have assisted hundreds of mental health care users during their existence.
+Pietermaritzburg Mental Health is committed to helping the mentally disabled and bettering their quality of life.
+The organisation has assisted countless mental health care users during their existence.

-Your bequest will enable us to continue striving for an inclusive society and an end to discrimination against those with intellectual disability or psychiatric illness.
+Your bequest will enable us to continue striving for an inclusive organisation and an end to discrimination against those with intellectual disability or psychiatric illness.

 If a generous bequest in your Will provided lifelong care for someone affected with severe intellectual disability ... or enabled someone affected by mental health problems gain the skills that allow them the dignity of work in the open labour market – you would certainly be helping to make the world a better place.

 You may think that you have nothing much to leave.
 But if you take into account the value of your home, furniture, motor vehicle, life insurance and so on, the total may surprise you!
 The best thing about including a charitable bequest in your Will is that you don't have to spend any of your money now.
 Only when you no longer need it, will it be put to work to give someone else the chance of a better life.

 There are many different ways of structuring a bequest.
 You can leave:

 A specific sum of money or item (such as your home or vehicle).
 Although this is the simplest form of bequest, it makes no allowance for the effects of inflation or changes in the value of your estate.
 If you choose this type of bequest, you to need review your Will regularly to make sure you are not giving away money or items you no longer possess.

 A percentage.
 This ensures a fair distribution amongst all your beneficiaries, regardless of any changes in the value of your estate.